myles-h/Symantec/README.md

 4) Change to the root directory of the Maven project of the vip Tree Node Run the mvn package command.

-5) The project will generate a .jar file containing our custom nodes I.e .
+5) The project generates a .jar file containing the VIP custom nodes I.e .
 VIP OpenAM Tree Nodes, In the form of vip-auth-tree-1.0.jar.

 6) Copy the vip-auth-tree-1.0.jar file to the WEB-INF/lib/ folder where AM is deployed

-7) Restart the AM for the new plug-in to become available.

-The vip tree nodes are now available in the tree designer to add to authentication trees
+7) Restart AM to load the new plug-in.
+The vip tree nodes are now available in the tree designer to use in AM authentication trees

-Following are the nodes that will be available after deploying the jar file:
+Following are the nodes that are available after deploying the jar file:

 ![phase2_nodes_1](https://user-images.githubusercontent.com/20396535/54925446-51c0e300-4f34-11e9-9573-ce18657f0b9a.PNG)